vnvasquez/paper-genedrivesoftware/README.md

 ## Hardware and software requirements

-You need to install [Julia](http://julialang.org/) to run the replication code.
-We tested this code on Julia version 1.9.1.
+To run the replication code, install [Julia](http://julialang.org/) in such a way that the Julia binary is on the `PATH`.

-Make sure to install Julia in such a way that the Julia binary is on the `PATH`.
+This code was tested on Julia version 1.9.1.

 ## Linear Solver

-We use HSL as the linear solver.
-You need to obtain a license and download `HSL_jll.jl` from https://licences.stfc.ac.uk/product/julia-hsl.
-You should get the LBT version.
+HSL is the linear solver used in this work.
+Obtain a license and download `HSL_jll.jl` from https://licences.stfc.ac.uk/product/julia-hsl.
+Get the LBT version.

-Once you downloaded `HSL_jll` you should put the content into `~/.julia/dev/HSL_jll`.
+After downloading `HSL_jll`, put the content into `~/.julia/dev/HSL_jll`.

 ## Running the replication script

-To recreate all outputs and figures for this paper, open a OS shell and change into the folder where you downloaded the content of this replication repository.
-Then run the following command to compute all results:
+To recreate all outputs and figures for this paper, open an OS shell.
+Change into the folder where you downloaded the content of this replication repository, then run the following command to compute all results:

 ```
 julia src/main.jl